core-wg/oscore/draft-ietf-core-object-security.md

 The AEAD algorithm AES-CCM-64-64-128 defined in Section 10.2 of {{RFC8152}} is mandatory to implement.
 For AES-CCM-64-64-128 the length of Sender Key and Recipient Key is 128 bits, the length of nonce, Sender IV, and Recipient IV is 7 bytes.
 The maximum Sequence Number is specified in {{sec-considerations}}.

-The nonce is constructed as described in Section 3.1 of {{RFC8152}}, i.e. by padding the partial IV (Sequence Number in network byte order) with zeroes and XORing it with the Context IV (Sender IV or Recipient IV), with the following addition: The most significant bit in the first byte of the Context IV SHALL be flipped for responses, in case there is a single response (not Observe).
-In this way, the partial IV can be reused for the corresponding responses, which reduces the size of the response.
-For detailed processing instructions, see {{processing}}.

 We denote by Plaintext the data that is encrypted and integrity protected, and by Additional Authenticated Data (AAD) the data that is integrity protected only.

 The COSE Object SHALL be a COSE_Encrypt0 object with fields defined as follows